meliopolis/governance-paymaster/README.md

 * In some circumstances, we also set a `validUntil` to be `validAfter + 30 minutes`.
 This is not possible to set in a user's first request to use the Paymaster, as the Paymaster has no access to `block.timestamp`.
 But, once we have a `validAfter` value, we can set `validUntil` as well.

-* Repeatedly calling the Payamaster to delegate in a short period.
+* What if a user repeatedly calls the Paymaster to delegate in a short period?
 We require a minimum waiting period (set to 90 days by default).
-In theory, someone could continue receiving appropriate validation from the Paymaster for infinite transactions but in theory, the bundlers should prevent more than one to be used in any minimum waiting period window.
+Someone could continue receiving appropriate validation from the Paymaster for infinite transactions but in theory, the bundlers should prevent more than one to be used in any minimum waiting period window.
 For example, if someone generated 100 calls to `delegate(address)` from the same sender after an initial one.
-The Paymaster will return valid for all of them but only one will be able to go through.
+The Paymaster will return valid for all of them but only one will be able to go through, as the rest will fail during the on-chain validation step.

-* What if someone spams the Paymaster with valid calldata length and ERC20 Token address but nonsensical data.
+* What if someone spams the Paymaster with valid calldata length and ERC20 Token address but nonsensical data?
 ERC20 Balance check should fail in that case and the Bundler will reject transaction during its simulation.

-* What if someone submits a transaction during high gas times?
+* What if someone submits a transaction during high gas fees?
 There's a built-in `maxCost` to limit damage, also editable by the Paymaster Owner.

 * What if there is a dishonest bundler who submits fake transactions?
-Then, that bundler will get penalized by EntryPoint when the transaction fails during EntryPoint's simulation.
+Then, (in theory), that bundler will get penalized by EntryPoint when the transaction fails during EntryPoint's simulation.
 TODO: this part is a little unclear to us.
-Need to talk to more bundlers to understand their constraints.
+Need to talk to more bundlers to understand their implementation.

 ### Storage access rules